keithmgould/TOR-Over-DSN/README.md

 0. **prevent man-in-them-middle attacks:** Unless there are aliens, there literally will be nothing in the middle.

 ## Nasa Cooperation
 As of yet, Nasa won't return my emails or phone calls or texts, but I'm diligent.
-Will keep your posted.
+Will keep you posted.